 Made from soy milk and widely available in a range of different textures.
 For a reliable meat substitute with a high protein content choose the extra-firm variety and be sure to squeeze out all the excess water.
-Marinate in teriyaki sauce and serve raw in a poke bowl or shallow fry with lemongrass before adding to a Thai green curry.
+Marinate in teriyaki sauce and serve raw in a poke bowl or shallow fry with lemongrass before adding to a vegan Thai green curry.

 Fermented and compressed soy beans give tempeh its unique umami-packed flavour.
 Slice into thin strips and marinate in soy sauce, maple syrup and liquid smoke (see right) for a delicious vegan bacon alternative.
+Try these tempeh kebabs.

-4 store cupboard vegan ingredients
+Vegan store cupboard ingredients

 The secret ingredient behind a satisfying fishy flavour!
 This dried seaweed, usually seen with sushi, has a naturally subtle seafood taste.
 Lay a slice of nori on a slab of tofu as imitation fish skin before breadcrumbing and frying – perfect for a crispy ‘fish’ taco!